-Valuation Of The Teachers' Pension Scheme
+Valuation of the Teachers' Pension Scheme

 The latest actuarial review of the TPS was carried out as at 31 March 2012 and in accordance with The Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014.
 The valuation report was published by the Department for Education (the Department) on 9 June 2014.
-The key results of the valuation and the subsequent consultation are:
+The key results of the valuation are:

-- employer contribution rates were set at 16.48% of pensionable pay (including a 0.08% levy for administration); - total scheme liabilities for service to the effective date of £191.5 billion, and notional assets of £176.6 billion, giving a notional past service deficit of £14.9 billion; - an employer cost cap of 10.9% of pensionable pay will be applied to future valuations https://www.teacherspensions.co.uk/news/employers/2014/06/publication-of-the-valuation-report.aspx
+- New employer contribution rates were set at 16.48% of pensionable pay (including administration fees of 0.08%); - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £191,500 million, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £176,600 million giving a notional past service deficit of £14,900 million; - an employer cost cap of 10.9% of pensionable pay will be applied to future valuations - the assumed real rate of return is 3% in excess of prices and 2%in excess of earnings.
+The rate of real earnings growth is assumed to be 2.75%.
+The assumed nominal rate of return is 5.06%.